Struggling to pick the right CRM? You’re not alone.

 Choosing the wrong one wastes time and money.
 Imagine losing leads because your CRM is clunky.

-Think of the missed deals and frustrated team.
+Think of the missed deals and the frustrated team.
 It’s a headache.

 Let’s break down Folk vs Close CRM and look at the key features and see which one wins in 2025.